DedicatedDev/ibc-sdk/README.md

 ### Get everything ready for testing xDapps

-As a xDapp developer, here are the prerequites to xDapp testing:
+As a xdapp developer, here are the prerequites to xdapp testing:

-    - launch all supported rollup chains, eg. ETH, BSC, Polygon, Avalanche
+    - launch all supported chains, eg. Ethereum and Wasmd
-    - launch Polymerase (the Polymer chain)
+    - launch the hub (the Polymer chain)
     - fund dev accounts on all chains
-    - deploy xDapp specific SCs on all chains
+    - deploy xdapp specific smart contracts on all chains
-    - deploy Polymer specific SCs on all chains, eg. Dispatcher
+    - deploy vIBC specific smart contracts on all chains
-    - configure and launch and off-chain (rollup) IBC relayers
+    - configure and launch off-chain vIBC and IBC relayers
-    - ensure relayers are monitoring the correct set of SCs on all chains
+    - ensure relayers are monitoring the correct set of smart contracts on all chains
-    - ensure relayers create IBC clients/channels when needed
+    - ensure relayers create IBC clients/connections/channels when needed

 This preparation step is cubersome and error-prone due to nuances of various chains.
-DevKit does this in one API call.
+IBC SDK does this in one API call.

-### Trace status changes of IBC ports, channels, and xDapp SCs
+### Trace status changes of IBC ports, channels, and xdapp smart contracts

-This entail quries of multiple processes including chains and relayers.
-DevKit provides a single query entry that pulls status from all sources.
+This entails queries to multiple processes including chains and relayers.
+IBC SDK provides a single query entry that pulls status from all sources.

 ### What about production mode?

-xDapps devs can use the same DevKit query API for their SCs and IBC package status query.
+Xdapp developers can use the same IBC SDK query API for their smart contracts and IBC package status query.

-Polymer devs can gather high-level data from DevKit query API for all traffic invovling Polymer Core Protocol.
-Aggregated data can be visualized in a (fancy) dashboard.
+IBC developers can gather high-level data from the IBC SDK query API for all traffic involving Polymer Core Protocol, IBC and vIBC.
+Aggregated data can be visualized in a dashboard.

-## How workflows differ between dev and prod?

-See this [Miro board](https://miro.com/app/board/uXjVOkhY0DE=/) (Polymer login required for access).